 - Menstrual cups.
 You can skip pads and tampons and use a menstrual cup instead.
 Menstrual cups are worn inside the vagina and catch your period blood.
 They can be worn for up to 12 hours at a time and are reusable.
-If sex is on the agenda, menstrual cups can also be worn during intercourse and other between-the-sheets fun.
+(Note: You can only use a disposable menstrual cup or a menstrual disc during intercourse.
+A reusable cup will not work.)

 - Period panties.
-These absorbent undergarments can be worn with tampons and pads as backup prevention for leaks or worn on their own.
+These absorbent undergarments can be worn on their own or with tampons and pads as backup prevention.
 They’re designed to comfortably absorb the equivalent of two tampons’ worth of blood.

 - Heating pad.
-It won’t slow your flow, but a heating pad can work wonders on cramps in a pinch.
-Before you go out, apply one to your lower abdomen for 15 to 20 minutes at a time for relief.
+It won’t slow your flow, but a heating pad can work wonders on cramps.
+Before you go out, apply one to your lower abdomen for 15 to 20 minutes.

 - Masturbation.
 A quick masturbation sesh is an easy and enjoyable way to control your period symptoms.
-Let your fingers or a sex toy do the walking and give yourself an orgasm before heading out to relieve menstrual cramps and slow your flow.
+Let your fingers or a sex toy do the walking and give yourself an orgasm to relieve menstrual cramps and slow your flow.

-With a bit of advance notice, you can try skipping a period next time you have plans and a period just won’t do.
+With advance notice, you can try skipping a period next time you have plans and a period just won’t do.

-Hormonal birth control pills can safely reduce or eliminate periods in most people, but it’s still a good idea to check with your healthcare provider first to make sure there’s no medical reason for you to keep your cycle as is.
+Hormonal birth control pills can safely reduce or eliminate periods in most people, but it’s a good idea to check with a healthcare professional first to make sure there’s no medical reason for you to keep your cycle as is.

-How you skip a period with your birth control pills depends on the type you’re using.
-Keep in mind this method can still result in some breakthrough bleeding, especially in the beginning.
+How you skip a period with birth control pills depends on the type you’re using.
+Keep in mind this method can still result in breakthrough bleeding, especially at first.

-Combination pills contain three weeks of active pills, which contain hormones that prevent your period.
+Combination pills contain 3 weeks of active pills, which contain hormones that prevent your period.
 The final week, which is when you get your period, consists of placebo pills.